The Duval and Hamilton partnership

 A display of books, manuscripts and personal items from the collection and archive of Kulgin Duval and Colin Hamilton.

-Some of the most beautiful modern books ever exhibited in the National Library of Scotland are now on show.
+Some of the most beautiful modern books ever exhibited in the National Library of Scotland went on show in 2017.

-The 'Creative lives' display celebrates the extraordinary contribution of Kulgin Duval and Colin Hamilton to Scottish life and letters.
+The 'Creative lives' display celebrated the extraordinary contribution of Kulgin Duval and Colin Hamilton to Scottish life and letters.

 From an early beginning dealing in rare books and manuscripts, their partnership became the centre of many creative collaborations.
 They published fine editions of works by friends including Hugh MacDiarmid and George Mackay Brown.